 The Council maintains a General Fund working balance and also holds reserves earmarked for specific purposes which are detailed in the Notes to the Core Financial Statements.
 Reserves are created by appropriating amounts in the Movement in Reserves Statement.
-When expenditure to be financed from a reserve is incurred it is charged to the appropriate service line in the Comprehensive Income and Expenditure Statement in the year and represents a charge against the Net Cost of Services.
-The reserve is then appropriated back to the General Fund balance statement so that there is no net charge against council tax for the expenditure.
+When expenditure to be financed from a reserve is incurred it is charged to the appropriate service line in the CIES in the year and represents a charge against the Net Cost of Services.
+The reserve is then appropriated back to the General Fund balance statement so that there is no net charge against Council Tax for the expenditure.

-Non-distributable reserves include the Revaluation Reserve and the Capital Adjustment Account and represent "technical non-cash" reserves which are maintained to manage the accounting processes for non-current assets.
+Unusable (non-distributable) reserves include the Revaluation Reserve and the Capital Adjustment Account and represent "technical non-cash" reserves which are maintained to manage the accounting processes for non-current assets.
 The Pension Reserve is a reserve which has been set up to manage the accounting process for retirement benefits and does not represent usable resources for the Council.
 These reserves do not impact upon the level of local taxation and cannot be utilised to support service delivery.